Updated: 6 days ago

 It's much easier to send the inner critic packing than you may first think, especially if you have found yourself in a space endorsing the behaviour.
 Sometimes when you are in the wrong crowd, you get pulled by the crowd's behaviour, like a kind of mob mentality.
 Changing the crowd you associate with can, in the beginning, make all the difference.

 Once you find yourself in a good place, start to treat yourself as you would expect others to treat you.
 To show the kindness that you would show a dear friend.
-The removal of the inner critic is really, as simple as organising your space in your subconscious, to push the voices to the back that no longer serve you and invite back in your own best friend, you.
+The removal of the inner critic is really, as simple as organising your space in your subconscious, pushing the voices to the back that no longer serve you and inviting back in your own best friend, you.
 You would most likely not tolerate from others what you tolerate from your inner critic.
 It is kind of cheeky how the inner critic gets to run the show don't you think?

 Mindfulness practices in awareness can help alert you to your inner critic.
 This can help you to see where they show up in your life, so that you may stop, access and look below the surface at what the real problem is.
-The inner critic is like a kind of smoke and mirrors, signalling and reflection so you see what's below the surface that needs your attention.
+The inner critic is like a kind of smoke and mirrors, signalling and reflecting so you see what's below the surface that needs your attention.
 It is never the real problem, yet it beautifully acts as a signpost to the problem, and a perfect place to begin the inner work.

 Further practices in mindfulness can help you to dig a little deeper, so you can go back to the source of the problem.
 Just like in business, you will get a much better result when you go directly to the root of the problem, rather than applying a bandaid to the cut that appears on the surface.